mattintosh4/NXWine/README.md

 ### How to customize AppleScript

-note: Do not open NXWine.app by AppleScript Editor.

 ```sh
 $ open /Applications/NXWine.app/Contents/Resources/Scripts/main.scpt
 ```

+_Do not open NXWine.app by AppleScript Editor._

 ### How to use Winetricks